UNC-Libraries/jquery.xmleditor/README.md

 ## How to use
 ### Locating schema files
-Due to restrictions most web browsers have on cross domain requests in javascript, all necessary XSD files must be located in the same domain as the page the editor is embedded in.
+Due to restrictions web browsers have on cross domain requests in javascript, all necessary XSD files must be located in the same domain as the page the editor is embedded in.
 But rather than lugging the XSD files around everywhere, you can precompile a JSON representation of your schemas to include instead.
 It'll also save your users some loading time.